edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 ### Check the sizing of distributed databases and tables

-The `gp_toolkit` administrative schema contains several views that you can use to determine the disk space usage for a distributed Cloudberry Database database, schema, table, or index.
+The `gp_toolkit` administrative schema contains several views that you can use to determine the disk space usage for a distributed Apache Cloudberry database, schema, table, or index.

 #### View disk space usage for a database